 We actively seek potential Board candidates who have a belief in and commitment to our values and vision, and a commitment to work for the greater good of the organisation.
 We also look for potential Board candidates who possess the knowledge, expertise, experience and networks relevant to our needs.

-To register your interest in joining our board, please contact the Chief Executive Director on 02 6185 2000 or email us.
+To register your interest in joining our board, please contact the Chief Executive Officer on 02 6185 2000 or email us.

 * Denotes young women (aged 30 years or under) at time of appointment.
 The YWCA maintains a commitment to ensuring that 30% of all leadership positions and decision-making bodies are held by young women.